solygambas/node-tour-operator-booking-app/playground/javascript-unit-testing/README.md

 # JavaScript Unit Testing

-A quick intro to learn how to write automated tests with Vitest & Jest.
+A quick intro to learn how to write automated tests with Vitest and Jest.

 ## Features